mhowlett/Nhiredis/README.md

 ## Why Nhiredis?

-redis.io lists two recommended clients for .NET - ServiceStack.Redis and BookSleeve.
-Why Nhiredis?
+redis.io recommends two clients for .NET - ServiceStack.Redis and BookSleeve.
+Why do we need Nhiredis?

 _ServiceStack.Redis_ - I have used this client for some time, and it does the job.
 However: